ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

          SFC_CLIMO_INPUT_DIR=${SFC_CLIMO_INPUT_DIR:-"/contrib/global/glopara/fix/fix_sfc_climo"}
          FIXLAM_NCO_BASEDIR=${FIXLAM_NCO_BASEDIR:-"/needs/to/be/specified"}

-From here, it should be possible to continue to the :ref:`next step <SetUpPythonEnvC>` on Level 1 systems.
+On Level 1 systems, it should be possible to continue to the :ref:`next step <SetUpPythonEnvC>` after changing the settings above.
 Detailed guidance applicable to all systems can be found in :numref:`Chapter %s: Configuring the Workflow <ConfigWorkflow>`, which discusses each variable and the options available.
-Additionally, information about the three predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.
+For users interested in experimenting with a different grid, information about the three predefined Limited Area Model (LAM) Grid options can be found in :numref:`Chapter %s: Limited Area Model (LAM) Grids <LAMGrids>`.

 .. _SetUpPythonEnvC:

 Activate the Regional Workflow
 ----------------------------------------------
-Next, activate the regional workflow.
+Next, activate the regional workflow:

 .. code-block:: console